yingchaotw/micromouse-sim/tools/Readme.md

-# Micromouse Maze Image Converter
+# Micromouse Maze Image Converter & Editor

 A Python tool to convert physical maze photographs into JSON format compatible with Micromouse simulators.
-It features auto-cropping, grid alignment visualization, and bidirectional wall consistency checks to ensure accurate map generation.
+It features **automatic processing** followed by an **interactive GUI editor**, allowing you to verify walls, fix detection errors, and set goal coordinates visually.

+## ✨ Key Features

+* **Auto-Detection:** Automatically determines maze size (16x16 or 32x32) based on the filename.
+* **Interactive Editor:** A GUI window overlays detected walls on your original image.
+    * **Left Click:** Toggle walls (with bidirectional sync).
+    * **Right Click:** Set/Unset Goal cells.
+* **Smart Coordinates:** Automatically flips Y-axis coordinates for Goals to match Micromouse simulator standards.
+* **Auto-Crop & Align:** Automatically removes white borders and aligns the grid.

 ## 🚀 Prerequisites

 * **Python 3.8** or higher
 * `pip` (Python package installer)
+* `tkinter` (Usually included with Python standard library)

 ## 🛠️ Installation & Setup

-It is recommended to run this script in a virtual environment to avoid conflicts.
+It is recommended to run this script in a virtual environment.

 ### 1. Create a Virtual Environment